ZXXYy/ZXXYy.github.io/_pages/about.md

 I am a Ph.D. student in Computer Science at Zhejiang University.
 I am fortunate to be advised by Prof. [Zhiyuan Wan](https://zhiyuan-wan.github.io).
 My research interest is broadly in **software engineering** and **security**.
 I am particularly interested in Rust & AI for SE.

-Please feel free to send me an email and I am open to discussing any topics.
+Please feel free to send me an email.